 - 1. Provide technical assistance and general direction to local grass-roots efforts, watershed associations and fisheries organizations to enhance existing fisheries.
-(DCPD, SCMPr staff, NYC DEP) - 2.
-Work with the Delaware County Chamber of Commerce, Central Catskills Chamber of Commerce, and the Recreation and Fisheries sub-committees to install boat launch access points along the West & East Branch Delaware River and to promote recreational fishing in the Cannonsville and Pepacton Reservoirs and support the new boating program through outreach promotional activities such as sponsored fishing days, boating safety and fishing safety courses, etc. (SCMPr Staff, DCPD, NYC DEP, EBDR Recreation and Fisheries sub-committee, CWC, DC Chamber of Commerce) - Encourage groups to work with municipalities to apply for funding through SMIP for projects that improve fish habitat, angling opportunities and an understanding of and appreciation for the aquatic ecosystem (SCMPr Staff, DCPD, NYC DEP, PAC) - a.
+(DCPD, SCMPr staff, DEP) - 2.
+Work with the Delaware County Chamber of Commerce, Central Catskills Chamber of Commerce, and the Recreation and Fisheries sub-committees to install boat launch access points along the West & East Branch Delaware River and to promote recreational fishing in the Cannonsville and Pepacton Reservoirs.
+Support the new boating program through outreach promotional activities such as sponsored fishing days, boating safety and fishing safety courses, etc. (SCMPr Staff, DCPD, DEP, EBDR Recreation and Fisheries sub-committee, CWC, DC Chamber of Commerce) - 3.
+Encourage groups to work with municipalities to apply for funding through SMIP for projects that improve fish habitat, angling opportunities and an understanding of and appreciation for the aquatic ecosystem.
+(SCMPr Staff, DCPD, DEP, PAC) - a.
 Work with Trout Unlimited to plant trees in the riparian buffer with volunteer groups and schools. - b.
-Work with Trout Unlimited with Trout Habitat Improvement Project within the East Branch Delaware River.
+Work with Trout Unlimited on the Trout Habitat Improvement Project within the East Branch Delaware River to tag trout and monitor water temperature. - c.
+Work with Trout Unlimited with culvert assessment and provide technical assistance for highway superintendents.